Providence Addiction Treatment Resources

 New Freedom Academy is located in Canterbury, New Hampshire, and is much smaller than its counterpart at Green Mountain Treatment Center.
 This 20-bed facility offers seclusion and a wonderful atmosphere for recovery.
 Because of the low staff-to-client ratio, you will be able to receive personalized care that can aid your treatment.
 Some of the many treatments that are available at New Freedom Academy include:

-Along with yoga and meditation, this treatment facility offers regular outings like paintball, mini-golf and bowling, which could assist you in learning how to lead a life without drugs.
+This treatment facility offers mindfulness teachings such as meditation and yoga, which could assist you in learning how to lead a life without drugs.

 Whether you or someone you know is suffering from substance use disorder, the first step toward obtaining treatment and learning to manage your cravings involves admitting that you have a problem.
 Once you make this admission, you’re ready to start your path toward a better life that’s free from drugs or alcohol.